TheCloudGuyOrg/Music_is_Life/README.md

 - Setup CI/CD Pipeline
 - Break out CFN into Stacks
 - S3 Deep Dive with A Cloud Guru
+- Cloudformation Deep Dive with A Cloud Guru
 - S3 Setup Signed URL for Uploads